DHCSSza/escalator-sadilar/content/post/2024/02/Cosima_Meyer/index.md

 #### How can other people become a part of this community?

-It's easy – reach out,
-join our Slack workspace, the directory (a list that showcases R-Ladies’ profiles), or one of our meetings! https://rladies.org/about-us/involved/
+It's easy – reach out, join our Slack workspace, the directory (a list that showcases R-Ladies’ profiles), or one of our meetings! <a href="https://rladies.org/about-us/involved/" target="_blank">https://rladies.org/about-us/involved/</a>

 #### What other communities of practice are you a part of?